Phone: (307) 766-6278 or 766-4378

 M.S. and Ph.D. in Reproductive Biology

-The opportunity to study in these exciting areas is made available primarily through the collaborative efforts of the faculty in the departments of Animal Science, Molecular Biology, Veterinary Science, and Zoology and Physiology, as well as the School of Pharmacy.
-Programs are offered leading to the M.S. and Ph.D. degrees in reproductive biology.
+The opportunity to study in these exciting areas is made available primarily through the collaborative efforts of the faculty in the departments of Animal Science, Family and Consumer Sciences, Molecular Biology, Veterinary Science, and Zoology and Physiology, as well as the School of Pharmacy.
+Programs are offered leading to the M.S. degree in Reproductive Biology or Ph.D. degrees in Biomedical Sciences/Reproductive Biology.
 Qualified students are eligible to compete for a graduate assistantship assigned to the program.
 Post-doctoral positions provide advanced training in research and teaching.

 Both the research and teaching aspects of the program reflect a truly interdisciplinary approach.
 Research activities range from directly applied to fundamental.
 Animals used for investigation can include livestock and laboratory species.
 Modern laboratories are designed for hormonal, chemical, and molecular analysis of biological samples, light, electron and confocal microscopy, incubation of cells, tissues and small animal experimentation.
-Well-equipped large animal handling and surgical facilities are located a short distance from campus at Red Buttes Research Center and the Animal Science Livestock Center.
+Well-equipped large animal surgical and handling facilities are located at the Laramie Agriculture and Extension Center and Red Buttes Research Center.
+A well equipped human nutrition and exercise facility is located on campus.

 Requirements are based on the university minimum requirements.